 There are great perks for Old Navy cardholders as well.
 One of the big (and fun) ones is early access to sales – such as the annual flip flop sale each June.

 They also have a higher level card, called the Navyist.
-This card earns you a 20% quarterly savings certificate, free on-line shipping and day when you can create your own sale.
+This card earns you a 20% quarterly savings certificate, free online shipping and day when you can create your own sale.

 If you need large appliances, you must get a Lowe’s Advantage card.
 With this card, you will save 5% on every purchase, every day.
-That can make for big savings on a refrigerator or washing machine!
+That can make for significant savings on a refrigerator or washing machine!

-They offer various sign up bonuses, such as $25 credit back on your account after you charge $75!
+They offer various sign-up bonuses, such as $25 credit back on your account after you charge $75!
 That is money right in your pocket!